 Timely Warnings of Crime

-SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the community.
+SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to community members.

-The Timely Warnings notice will include information to promote safety and aid in the prevention of similar crimes.
+The Timely Warnings notice will include information to promote safety and aid in preventing similar crimes.

 Updates to the SLU-Madrid community about any particular case resulting in a Timely Warning will be distributed via email and may be posted on the SLU-Madrid website or announced in the SLU-Madrid Campus Life weekly newsletter.

 Madrid is a safe city, but it is a city.
 Its crime rate is among the lowest in Europe.
 Nonetheless, students have been victims of crimes.